mvasigh/sveltekit-mdsvex-blog/src/routes/posts/yet-another-blog-post.svelte.md

 ---
-title: "A second blog post"
+title: "Yet another article"
-description: "The first blog post wasn't enough; I had to come back and write more about Svelte and SvelteKit."
+description: "I know, by now you've probably had enough, but this template looks more full with three posts, and here we are."
 author: "Mehdi Vasigh"
-date: "2021-05-03"
+date: "2021-05-05"
 published: true
 ---